dataprogpy/dataprogpy.github.io/docs/eda/data-storytelling/narrative-development.md

     3.  **Outline this sequence:**

         * For each visual in the sequence:
-            * Briefly describe the chart (e.g., "Histogram of log prices," "Scatter of price vs. sqft_liv colored by grade").
+            * Briefly describe the chart (e.g., "Histogram of log prices," "Scatter of price vs. sqft_living colored by grade").
             * What is the key insight or piece of information this specific visual contributes to the mini-story?
             * How does it connect to the previous visual (if any) and lead to the next?
     4. (Optional) Think about whether filtering or faceting could enhance part of your mini-story.